Avee217/Game-230-Pong/Pong/README.md

 Space - Restart current game mode

-Secondary Objective M
+Secondary Objective M:
 The game has a 2-player (human-versus-human) option in addition to the normal 1-player (human-versus-AI) mode.

-Secondary Objective N
+Secondary Objective N:
 The game has more than 2 players.
 These extra players may be controlled by the A.I. or other humans; your choice.
 How the game is re-designed to accommodate these extra players is up to you!

+Secondary Objective O:
+There is a Moving Obstacle in the middle of the playing area that the ball bounces off of when hit.

-Secondary Objective S
+Secondary Objective S:

 Music when game starts

 Sound effect whem ball hits paddle

 Sound effect whem ball hits edge of the screen

 Sound effect when player scores a point

 Sound effect when player wins